rsmedrano-cloud/lucius-tui/README.md

 ## UI/UX Enhancements

 *   **Dynamic Status Line**: A status line is displayed between the conversation and input box.
-It shows whether a `LUCIUS.md` file is in use and provides feedback for actions like copying to the clipboard.
+It shows whether a `LUCIUS.md` file is in use, provides feedback for actions like copying to the clipboard, and indicates the status of the MCP server.
 *   **Bottom Bar Information**: The bottom of the TUI dynamically displays the current working directory and the active LLM model.
 *   **Improved Rendering**: The conversation and input boxes use rounded borders and internal padding for a cleaner look and to improve the native mouse selection experience.